gorryfair/ack-frequency/draft-ietf-quic-ack-frequency.md

 - Similarly, receiving and processing UDP packets can also be CPU intensive, and reducing acknowledgement frequency reduces this cost at a data sender.

-- For severely asymmetric link technologies, such as DOCSIS, LTE, and satellite links, connection throughput in the forward path can become constrained when the reverse path is filled by acknowledgment packets.
-When traversing such links, reducing the number of acknowledgments can achieve higher connection throughput.
+- Acknowledgments also incur forwarding costs and contribute to link utilization.
+This can impact performance over network linkls with constaints{{RFC3449}}, e.g., where forward and return packets consume radio resources from a common pool, where there is a severe assymetry of capacity, or where the tranmsmission cost is significnatly higher in one direction than another.
+This can result in the connection throughput in the forward path becoming constrained by transmssion of acknowledgment packets in the reverse direction.
+Examples of such link technologies include  DOCSIS, LTE, and satellite links.
+When a path includes such links, reducing the rate of acknowledgments can achieve a higher connection throughput and/or more effecient use of link resources.

-- The rate of acknowledgment packets can impact link efficiency, including transmission opportunities or battery life.
+- For some types of link, the rate of acknowledgment packets can impact overall link efficiency, including energy consumption or battery life.

 As discussed in {{implementation}} however, there can be undesirable consequences to congestion control and loss recovery if a receiver uniltaerally reduces the acknowledgment frequency.
-A sender's constraints on the acknowledgement frequency need to be taken into account to maximize congestion controller and loss recovery performance.
+A sender's constraints on the acknowledgement frequency need to be taken into account to maximize the congestion controller and loss recovery performance.

 {{QUIC-TRANSPORT}} currently specifies a simple delayed acknowledgement